alanzanattadev/atom-docker/README.md

 Features:
   - Selection of compose file to work with with docker:select-compose-file
-  - Compose commands UI for up, restart, stop, rm on all or specific service
+  - Compose commands UI for up, build, restart, stop, rm on all or specific service
   - Colored Logs Panel with auto attachment
+  - Service list with color depending on state
   - On the fly Log Filters with service selection and compose specific logs

 ## TO-DO: